lfedgeai/AegisEdgeAI/blog.md

 This end-to-end lifecycle represents a unified blueprint for securing privileged access—whether it's for a human or an automated machine.
 It moves beyond managing static secrets and into a world where trust is continuously verified with a hardware root.

 By leveraging open-source technologies like SPIFFE/SPIRE, Istio and the collaborative work happening at the Linux Foundation, we can build secure, automated, and auditable systems for the next generation of critical infrastructure.
-We invite you to explore the open-source projects that make this a reality, including the IETF draft on Verifiable Geo-Fence and the Linux Foundation's AegisEdgeAI effort which is part of the LF Edge AI InfiniEdge AI project.
+We invite you to explore the open-source projects that make this a reality, including the IETF draft on Verifiable Geo-Fence and the Linux Foundation's AegisSovereignAI effort which is part of the LF Edge AI InfiniEdge AI project.
 The future of sovereign, Zero Trust access is open, automated, and hardware-rooted.

 ---

 ### Acknowledgements

-I would like to thank Andreas, Michael (Red Hat) and AegisEdgeAI project developers (Vijay et al.) for the open-source collaboration on this topic.
+I would like to thank Andreas, Michael (Red Hat) and AegisSovereignAI project developers (Vijay et al.) for the open-source collaboration on this topic.

 I would like to thank IETF Verifiable Geo-Fence draft co-authors Diego (Telefonica), Prasad (Oracle), Srini (Aryaka), Ned (Independent) for the IETF collaboration on this topic.

-I would like to thank Tina (LF Edge) for being a key enabler of the AegisEdgeAI effort as part of the LF Edge AI InfiniEdgeAI project.
+I would like to thank Tina (LF Edge) for being a key enabler of the AegisSovereignAI effort as part of the LF Edge AI InfiniEdgeAI project.

 ---